-The HF shall always ignore any unknown or unexpected indication code received from the AG.
+The HF shall always ignore any unknown or unexpected indication code received from the AG for AT commands defined in this specification.
+Handling of AT commands not defined in this specification is left to the implementation.
 The only exception is the case in which the AG issues a "Mobile Equipment Error" indication using the +CME ERROR: result code (see [2]).
 In this case, the HF shall interpret this result code in the same way as if it was a generic ERROR code.